USCGC Pontchartrain (1928): US Coast Guard - Pontchartrain

 After commissioning in November 1928, Pontchartrain was homeported in Norfolk, Virginia and assigned to the Bering Sea Patrol.

 On 4 December 1940 Pontchartrain rescued the entire crew of the 70 foot tugboat Edwin Duke which was in danger of sinking in a storm south of Long Island.

 Royal Navy - Hartland

 As part of the Lend-Lease Act she was transferred to the Royal Navy where she was renamed HMS Hartland (Y00) and commissioned on 30 April 1941.
-In November 1942, while taking part in Operation Reservist carrying American troops to seize the harbour of Oran, Algiers she was sunk by gunfire from the French destroyer Typhon within the Oran Harbor taking 34 crew members with her.
+In November 1942, while taking part in Operation Reservist carrying American troops to seize the harbour of Oran, Algeria, she was sunk by gunfire from the French destroyer Typhon within the Oran Harbor taking 34 crew members with her.